Understanding and preventing workplace bullying

 Mental health support: The emotional and psychological toll of bullying can be overwhelming.
-It's essential for victims to seek the necessary emotional and social support to navigate this challenging period.
+Victims need to seek the necessary emotional and social support to navigate this challenging period.

 Engaging with HR and management: HR departments are instrumental in dealing with workplace bullying.
 They typically have protocols to ensure that complaints are investigated thoroughly and impartially.
-Moreover, it's vital for victims to know that their reports will be treated with discretion and confidentiality.
+Moreover, victims must know their reports will be treated with discretion and confidentiality.

-State government assistance: Organisations like SafeWork NSW and WorkSafe Victoria offer a wealth of resources, guidance, and support for bullying victims.
+State government assistance: Organisations like SafeWork NSW and WorkSafe Victoria offer resources, guidance, and support for bullying victims.
 They provide preventive advice and assist victims in understanding their legal rights and potential avenues for redress.
-Additionally, the Fair Work Commission offers free legal advice and an eligibility quiz where victims can apply for an order to stop workplace bullying. workplace bullying institute
+Additionally, the Fair Work Commission offers free legal advice and an eligibility quiz where victims can apply for an order to stop workplace bullying.

 Non-government organisations: The Australian Human Rights Commission website has a wealth of resources to foster a safe workplace and stop bullying in the workplace.